Volunteer with Children in Romania

 How can I help as volunteer with children?

 The childcare system in Romania is vast.
-Oyster works with different family homes, hospitals and schools in and around the city of Brasov.
-The placements are spread across different areas, helping with abandoned, disabled or mentally ill children.
-Each placement is extremely rewarding, and we will take you on a tour at the beginning of your stay so that you can choose which of them would suit you best.
+Oyster works with different children’s homes, hospitals and schools in and around the city of Brasov.
+The projects are spread across different areas, helping with abandoned, disabled or mentally ill children.
+Each location is extremely rewarding, and we will take you on a tour at the beginning of your stay so that you can choose which of them would suit you best.

 - Children’s homes: In Romania, children’s homes are known as “Family Homes”.
 These homes are like small, dedicated orphanages which provide a home to up to twelve disowned children.
 These facilities are usually divided into girls’ homes, boys’ homes and homes for children with disabilities.
 The kids that live here have been abandoned by their parents, unable to provide the care that they need.
 They lead a life as integrated into society as possible: attending school, helping with chores in the homes, playing with their friends, doing their homework and generally being children.
 Volunteers help the kids with their homework, get involved in their games, read with them, get them outside playing football and running about, and become their friends.